-If you believe everything popular culture taught you about perimenopause, you probably assume it involves hot flashes — and not much else.
-(Cue the desert scene in Sex and the City 2 when Samantha exclaims,“They’re starting!”)
+If you believe everything popular culture taught you about perimenopause and menopause, you probably assume it involves hot flashes — and not much else.
+(Cue the desert scene in Sex and the City 2 when Samantha exclaims, “They’re starting!”)

 The truth is that as estrogen declines, it causes a whole host of changes.
 Every woman experiences perimenopause and menopause differently, and no one is talking enough about it.